Olivia Attwood reveals blood test result forced her to quit I’m A Celebrity camp

 McPartlin and Donnelly also announced viewers can now vote on which campmate will become leader.

-Saturday’s episode also saw Hancock and his 23-year-old campmate Owen Warner, known as Romeo Nightingale in Hollyoaks, face a jungle-themed version of the game show Who Wants To Be A Millionaire? entitled: Who Wants To Look Silly On Air?
+Saturday’s episode saw Hancock and his 23-year-old campmate Owen Warner, known as Romeo Nightingale in Hollyoaks, face a jungle-themed version of the game show Who Wants To Be A Millionaire? entitled Who Wants To Look Silly On Air?.

 Learning he would be taking part, Hancock laughed and said: “That was the most predictable outcome.
 It’s called looking silly on air, it will be me then.”